animal-tree/Writing-stuff-2/Theories/What-is-Light.md

   _____________________
 </p>

-And the electron interaction, distinct from EM, is responsible for color perception.
+and the electron interaction, distinct from EM and independent to polarization, is responsible for color perception.

 [^1]: Those channels are amazing by the way.